 Trekking is a mental game and a physical activity.
 You have to be mentally prepared to push yourself further when your body feels like it is going to break down, and you have to be physically prepared to carry your own luggage and load to the top of your summit on your own two feet.

-Some of the best advises for a trekking adventure:
+Some of the best advice for a trekking adventure:

 - Carry only what you definitely need.